Post

 Why This Works

-The jump via the Director server is important - it ensures the connection originates from a trusted, centrally managed server with the correct firewall rules in place, rather than from individual support engineer desktops which may have inconsistent network access to the Workers subnet.
+The jump via the Director server matters.
+The connection originates from a trusted, centrally managed server with the correct firewall rules in place, rather than from individual support engineer desktops which may have inconsistent network access to the Workers subnet.

-This workaround is fully supportable, requires no third-party tools, and can be deployed entirely via GPO.
-Until Microsoft or Citrix releases a patch addressing the January 2026 regression, this is a reliable alternative for session shadowing.
+This workaround is fully supportable, requires no third-party tools, and deploys entirely via GPO.
+Until Microsoft or Citrix patches the January 2026 regression, it’s a reliable alternative for session shadowing.

 Have you found a different fix for the Director shadowing regression?
 Reach out on LinkedIn.